You just learned your son-in-law was diagnosed with autism. What’s your next step? How should you feel and think about this?

 Embracing neurodiversity means understanding and valuing differences in brain functioning.

-This perspective fosters acceptance and reduces stigma.
+This viewpoint is conducive to autism acceptance and reduces stigma.

 Think of ASD as a different operating system rather than a processing error, or a computer running on Linux software in a room full of computers running on Microsoft.